CS3219-AY2425S1/cs3219-ay2425s1-project-g24/apps/README.md

 This project uses Docker Compose to manage multiple services such as a frontend, backend, and a database.
 The configuration is defined in the `docker-compose.yml` file, and environment variables can be stored in environment files for different environments (e.g., development, production).

+More details on how to set up Docker Compose can be found [here](../docs/setup.md)

 ## Prerequisites

 Before you begin, ensure you have the following installed on your machine: